 - 7.4.4 If that review does not reveal an applicable TUE or a departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Atypical Finding, ASADA shall conduct the required investigation or cause it to be conducted.
-After the investigation is completed, either the Atypical Finding will be brought forward as an Adverse Analytical Finding, in accordance with the Code and the NAD scheme and this Anti-Doping Policy, or else the Athlete, the international federation, the sporting administration body and WADA shall be notified that the Atypical Finding will not be brought forward as an Adverse Analytical Finding.
-7.4.5 ASADA will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists: - 7.4.5.1 If ASADA determines the B Sample should be analysed prior to the conclusion of its investigation, it may conduct the B Sample analysis after notifying the Athlete, with such notice to include a description of the Atypical Finding and the information described in Article 7.3.1(d) (f).
-7.4.5.2 If ASADA is asked - (a) by a Major Event Organisation shortly before one of its International Events, or - (b) by a sport organisation responsible for meeting an imminent deadline for selecting team members for an International Event, to disclose whether any Athlete identified on a list provided by the Major Event Organisation or sport organisation has a pending Atypical Finding, ASADA shall so advise the Major Event Organisation or sports organisation after first providing notice of the Atypical Finding to the Athlete.
-Air Sport Australia Confederation Anti-Doping Policy 36 | Page
+After the investigation is completed, either the Atypical Finding will be brought forward as an Adverse Analytical Finding, in accordance with the Code and the NAD scheme and this Anti-Doping Policy, or else the Athlete, the international federation, the sporting administration body and WADA shall be notified that the Atypical Finding will not be brought forward as an Adverse Analytical Finding as an Adverse Analytical Finding. - 7.4.5 ASADA will not provide notice of an Atypical Finding until it has completed its investigation and has decided whether it will bring the Atypical Finding forward as an Adverse Analytical Finding unless one of the following circumstances exists: - 7.4.5.1 If ASADA determines the B Sample should be analysed prior to the conclusion of its investigation, it may conduct the B Sample analysis after notifying the Athlete, with such notice to include a description of the Atypical Finding and the information described in Article 7.3.1(d) (f). - 7.4.5.2 If ASADA is asked to disclose whether any Athlete identified on a list provided by the Major Event Organisation or sport organisation has a pending Atypical Finding, ASADA shall so advise the Major Event Organisation or sports organisation after first providing notice of the Atypical Finding to the Athlete.